Emergence of non-Abelian SU(2) invariance in Abelian frustrated fermionic ladders: Analytical approach to a weakly coupled flux ladder: Effective bosonized model

 In our analytical treatment of the interacting model, we concentrate on the limit of weak repulsive interaction, $V \ll W$, $W=2t_{0}$ being the ultraviolet energy cutoff.
 In the low-energy range, i.e., $E\sim|m| \ll M \ll W$, the most important states reside in the light sector.
 Interaction $H_{\text{int}}$ induces scattering processes within and between the light and heavy sectors.
 In the low-energy range under consideration, the interaction in the heavy sector is of minor importance, because the finite mass $M$ cuts off infrared divergences of the scattering amplitudes.
 Integrating out the heavy modes reduces to renormalization of the parameters of the effective Hamiltonian of the light sector.
 Assuming that all these renormalizations are taken into account, in what follows we will concentrate on the fermionic modes with momenta $k \sim \pi$ and small mass gap $m$.

 We define the continuum limit for the lattice fermionic operators by using the correspondence

-where $\Psi_{\sigma}(x)$ are slowly varying fermionic fields describing single-particle excitations with momenta close to the zone boundary $k=\pi$.
+where $\Psi_{\sigma}(x)$ are slowly varying fermionic fields describing single-particle excitations with momenta close to the zone boundary $k=\pi$, and $a_0$ is the lattice constant along the chain which we set to 1.
 Accordingly, in the light sector, the unperturbed Hamiltonian density of the light fermionic modes takes the following continuum form

 where $\tau={t_{2}}/{W}=(M-m)/{2W}$ is proportional to the frustration parameter $\delta$.
 The kinetic energy in Eq.~\eqref{eq:psi} is brought to a canonical Dirac form by an SU(2) rotation of the spinor $\Psi$ around the $\hat{\sigma}_{1}$-axis: